subhylahiri/sl_py_tools/numpy_tricks/linalg/README.md

 The main way of using this is via the `lnarray` class (the `qr` function is the only other thing I find useful here).

-The `lnarray` class has properties `t` for transposing, `r` for row vectors, `c` for column vectors and `s` for scalars in a way that fits with `numpy.linalg` broadcasting rules (`t` only transposes the last two indices, `r,c,s` add singleton axes so that linear algebra routines treat them as arrays of vectors/scalars rather than matrices, and `uc,ur,us` undo the effects of `r,c,s`).
+The `lnarray` class has properties `t` for transposing, `h` for conjugate-transposing, `r` for row vectors, `c` for column vectors and `s` for scalars in a way that fits with `numpy.linalg` broadcasting rules (`t` only transposes the last two indices, `r,c,s` add singleton axes so that linear algebra routines treat them as arrays of vectors/scalars rather than matrices, and `uc,ur,us` undo the effects of `r,c,s`).

 The `lnarray` class also has properties for delayed matrix division:
 ```python